mbartnett/Express-Note-Taker/README.md

 ## Tests

-After installing [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/), test the application by typing "npm  start" in the command line while in the root directory.
+In order to test the application, you must clone the repository.
+Install [Node.js](https://nodejs.org/en/) and [Express.js](https://expressjs.com/), and then test the application by typing "npm  start" in the command line while in the root directory.
 Once you receive the message "app listening at http://localhost:3001 🚀", type "http://localhost:3001" into your browser's address bar to access the application.

 ## Questions